“Fascism is a Lie told by Bullies.”

 If you’re ready for some good evolution/revolution rousing music, here’s my Spotify playlist Social Justice Songs:

-It feels good to back writing on my blog.
+It feels good to return to writing on my blog.
 I hope you, dear reader, agree as well.
 Rock on!